PHIL 26 – History of Philosophy

 Historical Knowledge Test 15%

-1. Each essay exam consists of two parts: an essay (roughly 3-4 pages) and three short answer questions.
+1. Each essay exam consists of two parts: an essay (roughly 3-4 pages) and 15 multiple choice questions.
 Both parts of each exam are to be completed at home and then handed in.
 Absolutely no email submissions.
 No exceptions.

-2. Write your name on the first page of the collated pages of the exam.
+2. Write your name on the first page of the essay.
 No cover sheets, please.
-Either place your exam in the drop box outside of my office (Mendocino 3024) or slide it under the door of my office or hand it to the Philosophy Department secretary in Mendocino 3000.
+Write your name on the 882E scantron.
+Either place both parts of your exam in the drop box outside of my office (Mendocino 3024) or slide it under the door of my office or hand it to the Philosophy Department secretary in Mendocino 3000.
 NO late exams will be accepted.
 NO email submissions.
 Use only an 882E scantron.
-NO EXCEPTIONS in either case.
+NO EXCEPTIONS in any of these three cases.

-3. All written work must be typed or word-processed.
+3. All essays must be typed or word-processed.

-4. Each of the three essays MUST follow the stylistic format that is specified on the document that states the essay question for the exam.
+4. Each of the three essays MUST follow the stylistic format that is specified on the essay “prompt” that states the essay question for the exam.
 If you fail to follow the format for essay, you lose 15 points at the outset.
-Please also note the essay question is NOT a prompt.
-It is a single question with multiple parts each of which you must explicitly answer, basing your answers primarily on the lectures in conjunction with the reading.
-In other words, the questions are not to be answered primarily through your own reflection on the question and your own interpretation of the readings.
+Please also note the essay question is a single question with multiple parts each of which you must explicitly answer, basing your answers exclusively on the lectures in conjunction with the reading.
+In other words, the questions are not to be answered primarily through your own reflection on the question and your own interpretation of the readings or on what you may have learned in previous classes.
 Also, your essay must display a solid grasp of standard English.

 6. The marking scale upon which letter grades are assigned is as follows: